devzendo/transputer-emulator/README.md

 - Ubuntu 16.04:
   - Clang etc.:
     apt-get install build-essential clang-6.0 make clang
+  - It's recommended to unzip cmake under /opt - the maven build expects it there.
+Add a symlink /opt/cmake -> /opt/cmake-3.27.7-linux-x86_64 and add /opt/cmake/bin to the PATH.
 - Ubuntu 18.04:
   - Clang etc.:
     apt-get install build-essential clang-7 make clang
+  - It's recommended to unzip cmake under /opt - the maven build expects it there.
+Add a symlink /opt/cmake -> /opt/cmake-3.27.7-linux-x86_64 and add /opt/cmake/bin to the PATH.
+- Linux Mint 21.12, Pop!_OS 22.04:
+  - G++ 11 etc:
+    apt-get install build-essential g++-11 make
+  - It's recommended to unzip cmake under /opt - the maven build expects it there.
+Add a symlink /opt/cmake -> /opt/cmake-3.27.7-linux-x86_64 and add /opt/cmake/bin to the PATH.
 - CentOS 7.6.1810:
   - Clang/LLVM 7:
     yum install centos-release-scl-rh
     yum --enablerepo=centos-sclo-rh-testing install devtoolset-7 devtoolset-7-llvm
     (Clang 5.0.1)
+  - It's recommended to unzip cmake under /opt - the maven build expects it there.
+Add a symlink /opt/cmake -> /opt/cmake-3.27.7-linux-x86_64 and add /opt/cmake/bin to the PATH.
 - Raspbian Stretch:
   - Clang 3.5.0
+  - It's recommended to unzip cmake under /opt - the maven build expects it there.
+Add a symlink /opt/cmake -> /opt/cmake-3.27.7-linux-x86_64 and add /opt/cmake/bin to the PATH.
 - Raspberry Pi Pico (build on Linux Mint)
   - The Pico SDK and toolchain:
     apt install gcc-arm-none-eabi libnewlib-arm-none-eabi build-essential
-    The Pico SDK should be cloned from https://github.com/raspberrypi/pico-sdk The Pico Extras should be cloned into the directory alongside the SDK from https://github.com/raspberrypi/pico-extras i.e. the pico-sdk and pico-extras clones are siblings.
+    The Pico SDK should be cloned from https://github.com/raspberrypi/pico-sdk Set the `PICO_SDK_PATH` environment variable to point to this copy of the Pico SDK.
+    The Pico Extras should be cloned into the directory alongside the SDK from https://github.com/raspberrypi/pico-extras i.e. the pico-sdk and pico-extras clones are siblings.
+    CMake can be installed from apt, no need for a manual install.

 The typical install location is:
 - macOS/Linux: /opt/parachute